medavox/tuki-nuwa.old/text/README.md

 I'm still not sure about differentiating m and n, as these are easily mistaken for one another.

 This new sound-set means that some close-sounding words are currently homophones; I'll need to fix that.

+I've removed syllable-final n sounds.
+N can now only be used as a consonant, or at the end of the whole word -- NOT at the end of a syllable, next to another consonant.

 ### New Phonotactic Provisional Rules